Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Sometimes it’s hybrid or fresh food.

-The focus is always on what your dog can tolerate, use, and thrive on.
+The focus is always on what your dog can tolerate, digest, and genuinely thrive on.

-This is the kind of work that happens on a Tuesday night with a tired brain — not a full overhaul or a restart.
+This is the kind of work that happens on a Tuesday night with a tired brain, not a dramatic reset.

 Many people land here because they’ve started noticing things like:

-Especially when more than one of these shows up at the same time.
+Especially when more than one of these starts showing up at the same time.

-This is individualized nutrition support, grounded in your dog’s real life — not a generic plan.
+This is individualized dog nutrition support grounded in your dog’s real life, not a generic template or one size fits all plan.

-If you’ve ever wondered what a dog food label actually tells you — and what it doesn’t — this guide offers a steadier way to understand the information in front of you.
+If you’ve ever stood in the pet store aisle wondering what a dog food label actually means, and whether you’re making the right choice, this guide gives you a steadier way to look at the bag in front of you.

-If you’re not ready for a quiz or conversation, this one-page guide offers a simple way to start noticing what’s happening around food — without changing everything at once.
+If you’re not ready for a conversation yet, this one page Feeding Clarity Guide helps you start noticing patterns around your dog’s food and digestion without changing everything at once.

 It covers: